Open Source · Apache 2.0

 Terminal

-immunity npm install express
+immunity supplychain npm install express

-immunity pip install requests numpy
+immunity supplychain pip install requests numpy

-immunity pnpm add lodash
+immunity supplychain pnpm add lodash

-immunity uv add fastapi
+immunity supplychain uv add fastapi

-immunity cargo add serde
+immunity supplychain cargo add serde

-immunity go get github.com/some/pkg
+immunity supplychain go get github.com/some/pkg

 .bashrc / .zshrc

-alias npm="python3 ~/.prismor/immunity npm"
+alias npm="immunity supplychain npm"

-alias pip="python3 ~/.prismor/immunity pip"
+alias pip="immunity supplychain pip"

 Output